Walton Ave

 Each year the church adopts a cause to support throughout that year.
 We may support the cause by fundraising, or with our prayers, or we may just learn more about the issues that face the particular charity.
 In any event, through a planned programme we seek to discover ways in which we can provide active support and encouragement to those involved with the work.

-In 2011 we shall be supporting St Luke's Hospice
+In 2011 we supported St Luke's Hospice

 Many people in Harrow and Brent have been helped or supported by St Luke's at some time in their lives.
 Whether the care is needed for themselves, a partner, a parent or friend, St Luke's has helped them achieve the best quality of life, for whatever time they have, at what is often an exceptionally difficult period.